-If it is not possible to create complex habitat association models for a given species, we present a coarse index of habitat use that represents the proportion of detections in each native vegetation, soil, and human footprint type in comparison to the proportional availability of the habitat types.
+If it is not possible to create complex habitat association models for species, we present a coarse index of habitat use which represents the proportion of detections in each native vegetation, soil, and human footprint type in comparison to the proportional availability of the habitat types.

 Use-availability index graph: Index of species habitat use based on the proportion of species detections in each native vegetation and human footprint type in comparison to the habitat availability.
 The index (bars) range from -1 (avoidance) to +1 (preference), given availability of a particular vegetation or human footprint type.

 Elk are adapted to open areas and forest clearings so are tolerant of moderate human habitat alteration.
 However, human activity can facilitate predator access affecting Elk habitat use and population abundance.